The beginning of radio experiments (1921–1935)

 MBC grew steadily under the leadership of director Eric Davis (1906–unknown).
 Besides training a large number of Asian employees, four new radio transmitters were installed at Caldecott Hill in the transmitting station previously owned by BMBC to provide a more stable broadcasting service to Singapore and the Malayan Peninsula.
 At the same time, MBC relocated its broadcasting studio and office to Cathay Building, and introduced multilingual news segments in its daily broadcast.
 On top of 12 English-language and nine Chinese-language (including dialects) news segments, current affairs were also reported in other languages such as Malay, Tamil, French, Arabic, and Dutch.

 When the war broke out in 1942, a group of MBC staff retreated to India and Jakarta to continue broadcasting mere days before the Japanese occupied Singapore.
-The broadcasting facilities in Singapore were later taken over by the Japanese and renamed Synonan Hoso Kyoku.
+The broadcasting facilities in Singapore were later taken over by the Japanese and renamed Syonan Hoso Kyoku.
 During the Japanese Occupation of 1942 to 1945, the radio station was used to broadcast Japanese propaganda.

 Radio Malaya, the official post-war broadcaster (1946–1963)